 Best bits: We really loved the variety and huge choice of attractions on offer at Wellington Country Park.
 The amount of attractions included in your admission price is such good value.
 The biggest hits with my little one were the Splash Zone, Miniature Railway and the Enchanted Forest.

-Cost: In high season (4th Apr to 20th Sept)adults and children over 3 pay £15, under 3’s are free.
-In low season this reduces to £12.
+Cost: In high season (4th Apr to 18th Sept) adults and children over 2 pay £16.95, under 2’s are free.
+In low season this reduces to £13.95.
 There are a few attractions which cost extra: Train £1 per person (under 3’s free), Welly Wheels £3 per ride, animal feed for the farm is £1 a bag and duck food is 50p.

 Tickets: You must purchase tickets in advance for a time slot.
-Tickets are released for the following week on Friday’s at 11am.
-To book your tickets visit wellingtoncountrypark.co.uk
+If you plan to arrive after 1pm you can pay on the door.
+To book your tickets visit wellingtoncountrypark.co.uk.

 Pram friendly: Yes.